 The goal of this homework is to practice the coding of a simple kinematics-based behavior using vectors in Unity.

-Implement a simple demonstration in Unity of the firing solution algorithm specified by the pseudo-code on slide 16 of the physics lecture notes (which will be posted after the lecture):
+Implement a simple demonstration in Unity of the firing solution algorithm specified by the pseudo-code on slide 16 of the physics lecture notes:

 - Use a simple cylinder for the "cannon", a sphere for the projectile, and a cube for the target (all on a plane).